 Both businesses and salespeople are learning the value of being committed to retaining customers.
 The very best will focus on building loyalty from their own customers by taking great care of them and turning them into raving fans so that referrals will come easily.

 Discipline is often the differentiator between being good and being great.
 In our training, we talk about “doing it every day.”

 The very best make no excuses and separate time to work on all of their tasks for successful selling, where others will provide excuses about how they are doing their daily tasks that enable them to produce the sales success they should be achieving.
 Daily discipline is very hard to achieve, but the very best exercise this.

-Next page- Passion, How do I beome a top performer?
+How do I become or find a top 5% performer?

 Salespeople can learn about products and services to sell, they can be taught techniques on how to sell, but those with the character qualities of Ganas, Commitment, Discipline, and Passion are the ones that will rise to the top.